 "We are very pleased to offer this fine private collection of Alphonse Mucha posters, magazine covers, postcards and decorative panels," said Beth Vilinsky, Bonhams 20th Century Decorative Arts Senior Specialist.
 "Collecting beautiful artwork that captured the romanticism and mystery of the Art Noveau era has been a guiding passion in this connoisseur's life.
 Established and emerging collectors now have a wonderful opportunity to acquire some of the most enduring graphics of the late 19th century."

 Other Art Nouveau classics on offer include a significant selection of Tiffany Studios Favrile glass and bronze lamps and chandeliers.
-A leaded glass Dragonfly table lamp is already generating significant interest because of its vivid colors and mottled, atmospheric blue background (est. $140,000-180,000).
+A leaded glass Dragonfly table lamp is already generating significant interest because of its vivid colours and mottled, atmospheric blue background (est. $140,000-180,000).
 A Jonquil and Narcissus table lamp, with its delicate white and yellow flowers, is equally enchanting (est. $100,000-150,000).

 The auction's Contemporary Glass offerings are also superb.
 Bonhams will offer the outstanding Studio Glass Collection of Dr Anthony Terrana on June 14, including works by celebrated artists such as William Morris, Paul Stankard and Dan Dailey.
 Highlights include the auction's cover lot, Morris' Zhejiang Man from the Man adorned series (est. $180,000-240,000) and Paul Stankard's intricately lampworked Nantucket Bouquet Assemblage (est. $20,000-30,000).